 ICWAR received much support as it began its efforts.
 YWCAs, churches, synagogues, the National Organization for Women, women’s studies programs, the American Association of University Women, United Ways and others pitched in with funds, space and staff time.
 Several state’s attorneys and legal aid lawyers helped advocates sharpen their advocacy skills.
 And, the Illinois House Rape Study Committee forged political alliances to pass legislative proposals responsive to the needs of survivors.

-Victims and their advocates created rape crisis centers to fill a void – with a definition and purpose different than traditional mental health or social services.
-With the goals of social change, equality between men and women, and the fundamental principle of victim-centered services, the anti-rape movement offered a new model for institutional change and individual healing.
+Survivors and their advocates created rape crisis centers to fill a void – with a definition and purpose different than traditional mental health or social services.
+With the goals of social change, equality between men and women, and the fundamental principle of survivor-centered services, the anti-rape movement offered a new model for institutional change and individual healing.
 In Illinois, this model gained recognition and credibility with each new accomplishment.

 ICWAR had multiple occasions to celebrate legislative victories.
 The Rape Victims Emergency Treatment Act standardized the collection of medical evidence.
 The Rape Shield Law made the victim’s sexual history irrelevant in a trial.
 The Illinois Criminal Sexual Assault Act overhauled sex crime statutes.
 Federal and state statutes authorized new categories of victim service funds.

 The first funding for sexual assault crisis centers, $148,889, was distributed by ICWAR to 12 centers in 1982.
 Later that year, four more centers were funded.
-Subsequent funds enabled centers to hire advocates, counselors and educators.
-Since 1982, centers have developed specialized services to meet the needs of children, adult survivors of child sexual abuse, teens and male victims.
+Subsequent funds enabled centers to hire advocates, counselors and preventionists.
+Since 1982, centers have developed specialized services to meet the needs of children, adult survivors of child sexual abuse, teens and male survivors.
 They have standardized volunteer training and developed curricula for conducting education and training programs.
 They have implemented protocols with hospitals and law enforcement agencies.

 ICWAR changed its name to the Illinois Coalition Against Sexual Assault (ICASA) in 1984 and, with its many colleagues and supporters, continued to change the way the state responded to rape.
-Also in 1984, passage of the Illinois Violent Crime Victims Assistance Act made funds available for increased counseling and advocacy with victims of sexual assault.
+Also in 1984, passage of the Illinois Violent Crime Victims Assistance Act made funds available for increased counseling and advocacy with survivors of sexual assault.
 On the federal level, the Victims of Crime Act (VOCA) passed Congress, promising future funding for victim services.
 In 1986, ICASA received its first allocation of federal VOCA funds from the Illinois Criminal Justice Information Authority.
 Rape crisis centers hired full-time advocates and 16 centers established specialized counseling services for children.

 Victim rights continued to receive a boost in 1994 when the Violence Against Women Act was passed by Congress and signed into law.
 Two years later, ICASA received its first VAWA funding from the Illinois Department of Public Health and the Illinois Criminal Justice Authority.

 ICASA rape crisis centers have greatly expanded services to victims across the state since its beginning.
-Currently, ICASA consists of 30 sexual assault crisis centers, which operate 57 satellite offices and one program development rape crisis center.
+Currently, ICASA consists of 30 sexual assault crisis centers, which operate 54 satellite offices and one program development rape crisis center.

 Through the coalition, the centers adopted standards for local centers and created a governance structure to allocate funds, track contract compliance, and provide technical assistance to help centers maintain services in their communities.
 ICASA continues to work on the cutting edge of legislative reform and to advocate for social change and the elimination of the oppressions that promote sexual violence.